metafacture/metafacture-playground/README.md

 #### Use Master/Main or other branch
 If the master/main or another branch is used, the content of the file should contain a link to the commit like [https://github.com/metafacture/metafacture-fix/commit/b36fcb9](https://github.com/metafacture/metafacture-fix/commit/b36fcb9) (Please use the short hash link).

+### Show hints

+When opening the playground in the browser the first time there is a hint how to use shortcuts.
+This hint can be dismissed and will be displayed when reloading the website.
+It's possible to add more hints if necessary (via metafacture_playground/db.cljs key :hints :content in the default-db).
+Do see changes the playground must be restartet.

 ### Run tests

 ### clj tests